KNowledgeOnWebScale/walder/README.md

 This will start a server on `localhost:3000` with the following routes:

 * <http://localhost:3000/bradpitt-directors> - Returns a list of directors of movies starring Brad Pitt.
-* <http://localhost:3000/music/{musician}> - Returns a list of bands a given musician has written a song for.
+* <http://localhost:3000/music/{musician}> - Returns a list of songs by a given musician.
-For example, <http://localhost:3000/music/John%20Lennon> returns a list of bands John Lennon has written a song for.
+For example, <http://localhost:3000/music/Lady%20Gaga> returns a list of songs by Lady Gaga.
 * <http://localhost:3000/artist/{artist}?writer={name}> - Returns a list of a given artist's songs selecting those written by a specific person identified by name.
 For example, <http://localhost:3000/artist/David%20Bowie?writer=John%20Lennon> returns a list of